a-rahimi/procams/procams/index.md

 development can bridge this gap.
 The pitfall is to fall in love with your technology and discount its limitations.

-I'll belabor each of these in more detail below.
+I'll elaborate on each of these in more detail below.

 ### What problem will you solve for your customers, and are they willing to pay for it?